Here are some insights about finding solutions to post-adoption depression.

 I didn’t like Olivia very much, and really, she didn’t like me either—or, for, that matter, my husband.

 So yes, it is what David and I worked for, prayed for, and spent a lot of time and money on, but when you truly don’t know what to expect, emotional hell can break loose.
 Thus, Post-adoption Depression Syndrome.
 I didn’t know it then or even for some time later, but that’s what I experienced.
-Had I known that at the time, I would have sought the help of a psychologist or even a psychiatrist.
+Had I known that at the time, I would have sought the help of a psychologist or even a psychiatrist?
 Back then, though, I saw a general practitioner who was able to help me sleep, and that in itself was some relief.

 The post-script to the story, the point of hope, is that while Olivia’s dad and I ultimately divorced due to non-adoption related issues, I think we do a fantastic job of co-parenting.
-She has two great step-parents who love her very much, doting grandparents and aunts and uncles, a terrific extended family, and she’s a well-adjusted, social, typical teen (yes, she’s 14 now!) who makes excellent grades in school and participates in sports and academic extracurricular activities.
+She has two great step-parents who love her very much, doting grandparents and aunts and uncles, a terrific extended family, and she’s a well-adjusted, social, typical teen (yes, she’s 14 now!) who make excellent grades in school and participates in sports and academic extracurricular activities.

 In time, I grew to love Olivia very much as I got to know her as a person, not a screaming terror who was an eating-pooping machine specializing in refusing to do things.
 I hate to use the cliché that time will heal, and things will improve, but with adoption, unless you’re dealing with a specific and severe diagnosed issue regarding the child for which you do need professional help and intervention, it’s true: time brings love, bonding, and mutual understanding between the parent(s) and the child.
 The best thing is that she’s gone from scowling at me as a traumatized toddler to, well, thinking I’m a pretty cool mom after all.